 In the early years I also followed opportunity to work with prominent north shore contractors such as Traditional Concepts, Page Builders and Chicago's oldest union cabinet shop, Dettmers.

 They offered a way for me to work on larger projects and learn many things about the Union way, high end project management and office politics.

-We avoided huge overhead costs with our in home office and small cabinet shop.
-We never borrowed money and stayed manageable with only 4 - 8 men.
-The rest of the crew are sub contractors, some we've known for over 26 years.
+We avoided huge overhead costs with our in home office and a small cabinet shop.
+We stayed manageable with only 4 - 8 men until the downturn.

 I have been fortunate to work mostly in Lake Forest and Lake bluff IL, one of the wealthiest towns in America.
 The people here are very nice and appreciate good quality work.

 Our immortality lies in the knowledge we leave behind.